nadyacherepaha/game-store/README.md

-# ITechArt intership
+# Game Store

-React web application developed as part of an internship at iTechArt
+React web application

 ## How to run project